Inklingo

 bola

-Use 'bola' informally for a fib or an obvious untruth, often said with a dismissive tone.
+Use 'bola' informally to refer to a fib or an obvious untruth, often said in a dismissive or confrontational way.

 A small figure whispering into another person's ear, and the whispered sound visually manifests as a disproportionately large, absurd object, symbolizing a lie.